eth-ait/ComputationalMR/README.md

 ###### Index of Pupillary Activity

-The IPA code is based on the code provide in the paper by [Duchowski et al. (CHI 2018)](https://dl.acm.org/citation.cfm?id=3173856)/.
+The IPA code is based on the code provide in the paper by [Duchowski et al. (CHI 2018)](https://dl.acm.org/citation.cfm?id=3173856).
 It can be found in the file *Util\pupil-unity-gaze-server.py*.
 Unity starts the local server automatically.
 In order to enable it, you must set the path to the script.
 In the scenes, there is an object *GazeController*.
 Specify the *Path To Gaze Server* so that it points to the file (absolute path).

 In order to run the **Python 3.6** script from Unity, the following pip packages must be installed:
 *pip install PyWavelets numpy zmq msgpack keyboard*

-If you do now with to use the cognitive load estimation, simply disable the *GazeController* object.
+If you do not want to use the cognitive load estimation, simply disable the *GazeController* object.

 # Contact Information
 For questions or problems please file an issue or contact [david.lindlbauer@inf.ethz.ch](mailto:david.lindlbauer@inf.ethz.ch), and use the Github issues page.